PremMuddu/tic-tac-toe/README.md

 Description:

 Simulation of a tic-tac-toe game that is build from web components in React.
-A simple interactive game for 2 players, X and O. It is played om a 3x3 grid.
+A simple interactive game for 2 players, X and O. It is played on a 3x3 grid.
 Each player's goal is to make 3 in a row.

 Run: Download files, run on the browser